PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 # Categorical Predictors and Interactions

+## Some Vocabulary First
+> Categorical variables (also called qualitative variable) refers to a characteristic that can’t be quantifiable.

+Categorical variables can be either nominal or ordinal.

+> A nominal variable is one that describes a name, label or category without natural order.
+Sex and type of dwelling are examples of nominal variables

+> An ordinal variable is a variable whose values are defined by an order relation between the different categories.

+In the variable “behaviour” is ordinal because the category “Excellent” is better than the category “Very good,” which is better than the category “Good,” etc. There is some natural ordering, but it is limited since we do not know by how much “Excellent” behaviour is better than “Very good” behaviour.[3](https://www150.statcan.gc.ca/n1/edu/power-pouvoir/ch8/5214817-eng.htm)

+> Dichotomous variables (or indicator) are categorical variables with two categories or levels — different groups within the same independent variable.

+> Binary variables are a sub-type of dichotomous variable; variables assigned either a 0 or a 1 are said to be in a binary state.
+For example Male (0) and female (1)

+Dichotomous variables can be further described as either a discrete dichotomous variable or a continuous dichotomous variable.
+The idea is very similar to regular discrete variables and continuous variables.
+* When two dichotomous variables are discrete, there’s nothing in between them
+  * “Dead or Alive” is a discrete dichotomous variable.
+You can be dead.
+Or you can be alive.
+But you can’t be both at the same time.
+* When they are continuous, there are possibilities in between.
+  * “Passing or Failing an Exam” is a continuous dichotomous variable.
+Grades on a test can range from 0 to 100% with every possible percentage in between.
+You could get 74% and pass.
+You could get 69% and fail.
+Or a 69.5% and pass (if your professor rounds up!).

+The line between discrete and continuous dichotomous variables is very thin.
+For example, it could be argued that a person who has been dead for three days is “more” dead than someone who has been declared brain dead and who is on life support.[4](https://www.statisticshowto.com/dichotomous-variable/)

+---

-It is normal to find columns filled with non-numerical values when dealing with datasets.
+It is normal to find columns filled with non-numerical values (i.e. strings) when dealing with datasets.
-This kinds of variables are called *categorical variables*, and they include nominal variables which we know in computer science as strings.

 Until now we have not covered any way to include this kind of information inside the model, even though the many categorical predictors could be useful.
-How can we use categorical, nominal (strings) variables for the linear model?
+How can we use categorical variables for the linear model?

 To check what we are missing, we just need to plot our usual model $Y = \beta_{0} + \beta_{1}x_{1} + \varepsilon$ and give a color to the points (X,Y) based on one of their categorical variables (i.e. for the penguins' dataset we can try and see female vs male).
 Adding our linear regression, will highlight the usefulness of adding that categorical variable to the model.

-<p style="color:red">Beware that any conversion from categorical variables/nominal variables/factors to numerical values, can be misleading when used for certain arithmetic operations.</p>

 ![Intro ex](https://github.com/PayThePizzo/Predictive-Analysis-Notes/blob/main/resources/introex.png?raw=TRUE)

 This looks like a graph of the residuals and we can tell there is a difference!
-Let's implement it

----
+Let's find a way to quantify it.

+<p style="color:red">Beware that any conversion from categorical variables to numerical values, can be misleading when used for certain arithmetic operations.</p>

 ## Dummy Variables
-> A dummy variable is a numerical variable that is used in a regression analysis to code for a binary numerical variable
+> A dummy variable (or indicator) is a numerical variable that is used in a regression analysis to code for a binary numerical variable

+It is exactly what we call a binary variable.

 Let's update the model: